NPCai/Open-IE-Papers/README.md

 * [A Survey on Open Information Extraction](https://arxiv.org/abs/1806.05599).
 Most up-to-date literature review (June 2018), convering non-neural network based approaches to OpenIE.
 Whereas I've classified by age in this document, the authors classify by method of extraction (learning-based, rule-based, clause-based, inter-propositional).

-* [Creating a Large Benchmark for Open Information Extraction](http://www.aclweb.org/anthology/D16-1252): summarizes the field and creates a benchmark for OpenIE systems
+* [Creating a Large Benchmark for Open Information Extraction](http://www.aclweb.org/anthology/D16-1252): summarizes the field and creates a benchmark for OpenIE systems and creates the first large benchmark dataset (note: not large enough to train NN's).

 ## Papers - Neural Networks